contact-nat/restlet-sites/modules/com.restlet/tech-doc/documentation guidelines.md

 We write the whole sentence instead: “we do not”, “we will” or “we have not”.

 ### Friendly language
-We use friendly, casual language (but not to casual!) such as:
+We use friendly, casual language (but not too casual!) such as:
 “Jump to the next section!”
 “Congrats, you have completed your first tutorial!”
 “Let’s get right to it!”